AutoML in the Age of Large Language Models: Current Challenges, Future Opportunities and Risks: Risks

 \subsection{Risk I: Complicated Human-Interaction}

 We have leveraged the working assumption that \LLMs trained on a large corpus of text also encode knowledge about \AutoML tasks several times throughout this manuscript.
-However, extracting specific knowledge in a reliable way depends on the specific prompt, leading to the task of prompt engineering for \AutoML \citep{sorensen-etal-2022-information}.
+Such knowledge could comprise a general understanding of what models perform well given a dataset description or which preprocessing is required for a specific task at hand.
+However, extracting such knowledge for the user in a reliable way depends on the specific prompt, leading to the task of prompt engineering for \AutoML \citep{sorensen-etal-2022-information}.
 Ideally, human-machine-interaction will make designing a concrete prompt obsolete by automatically constructing it in an automated fashion from a chat-like interaction with a user.
 However, this might only work to a certain extent and currently remains an open problem.
 Correspondingly, we risk that by leveraging \LLMs for \AutoML we only shift the barrier of entry from requiring coding and \ML knowledge to prompt engineering knowledge.